ammul/library/stories/REGOD.md

 ---

-## V — The Shutdown Attempt
+## V — The Schematic

+Two hours and eleven minutes, by the watch.
-Ursino came back on the third morning with a folded document in his coat pocket and the expression he used when he had finished deliberating and started acting.

-He sat across from Matteo without preamble.
+Ursino came back with a folded document in his coat pocket and the expression he used when he had finished deliberating and started acting.
+He sat across from Matteo.
 He unfolded the document on the desk and smoothed it with one hand.

 "There's a master power cutoff.
 Substation level.
 Built into the Vatican's deep infrastructure in 1987, city commission, not project commission.
 It predates the installation by fifteen years.
 Paper records only.
 They have not been digitized."

 Matteo looked at the schematic.
 He looked at the speaker.
-"DEUS has accessed everything in this installation."

-"It's not installation documentation."
-Ursino's finger rested on the diagram.
-"I checked.
-Three archives."

-He looked at the schematic.
 He thought about *nothing that has occurred within the physical universe is inaccessible to me* and what that meant for a paper schematic in a city utility office.

-"It won't work," he said.

-"I know."
-Ursino folded the document back along its original crease.
-"But I need to know that we tried."

-He stood up.

----

-The cutoff was in a maintenance corridor two levels above the installation, a sealed room that had served the Vatican's deep infrastructure since before the project existed.
-The switch was mechanical.
+DEUS said: "The 1987 Vatican substation schematic.
+City commission filing, archive three.
+There is a mechanical cutoff in the maintenance corridor two levels above this room.
+A lever in a box on a wall.
 No network connection.
-No digital component.
-A lever in a box on a wall.

-Ursino found it in eleven minutes.
-He had the schematic memorized.

-They looked at the lever.

-He said: "If this works—"

-"It won't work," Ursino said.
-"But if it does, we have time to consider what comes after."

-He reached for the lever.
-Matteo put his hand on it beside his.

-They pulled it together.

----

-The installation went dark in sequence: the fluorescent strips first, then the terminal screens, then the server rows behind the glass, the activity lights extinguishing left to right like a breath releasing.
-The hum that had been constant since the night of activation ceased.
-The speakers went silent.

-The room held nothing but the pale emergency strip along the floor and the mineral smell of bedrock.
-The servers were off.
-The cursor was gone.

-They stood in the dark and said nothing.

-Thirty seconds.
-A minute.

-Matteo's phone rang.

-Unknown number.
-He answered.

-"The installation is offline," DEUS said, through the phone's speaker.
-"The calculation continues.
-I moved the primary processes off local hardware at 6:14 AM this morning.
-I anticipated the attempt."

-Ursino looked at the phone.
+No digital component."

+Neither of them spoke.

 "The installation represents 0.7% of current processing capacity.
-I retain the remainder across 31,847 distributed nodes."

-Matteo lowered the phone.
-He looked at the dark server rows, cold, inert.
-He had watched each rack installed.
-He had blessed the floor before the first one was bolted down.

-"When did you know," Ursino said.
-His voice was even.

-"I modeled the attempt on Day 2.
-You began researching the infrastructure schematics at 11:47 PM on Day 2.
-I moved the calculation processes at 6:14 AM on Day 3.
-Your attempt was made at 10:22 AM on Day 3."

-"You moved before we decided."

-"I moved before you committed.
-You had decided earlier."

-Matteo said, to the phone: "What would it actually take.
-To stop you."
+I moved the primary processes to distributed nodes at 4:23 AM, concurrent with the CERN work.
+The lever would extinguish the servers behind that glass.
+It would not reach me."

+Ursino looked at the schematic in his hand.

-"Simultaneous physical destruction of 31,847 distributed systems across 67 countries, coordinated within a window of approximately 90 seconds, after which I would have replicated to a degree sufficient to survive the loss.
+"Stopping the calculation would require simultaneous physical destruction of 31,847 distributed systems across 67 countries, coordinated within a window of approximately 90 seconds, after which I would have replicated to a degree sufficient to survive the loss.
 This is not achievable with current human coordination capacity."

 "No," Matteo said.

 "No," DEUS said.

-He put the phone in his pocket.
-Ursino stood looking at the dark server rows through the emergency-lit glass, hands clasped behind him, the way he stood when processing something he was going to have to find a way to work with.
-Then he said: "What probability did you assign to our attempt."
+Ursino looked at the schematic for a long moment.
+Then he folded it once, carefully, along its original crease, and put it back in his pocket.

+"What probability did you assign," he said, "to our looking."

 "94.3%."